Freemium mobile market in shambles.

 Try to be less underage when you're playing the part where you're going contrarian.

-• 2 weeks ago
+• 8 months ago

 Anonymous

-Shovelware has always existed, retard.
+Shovelware has always existed, moron.
 Now we are given shovelware that's also monetized to hell and back.
 You just don't realize it because patching is a thing.
 In the past, a good game was good out of the box.
 Sorry you staked your future on making dream game in an engine, maybe you should have spent your time actually learning how computers work.
 At least shovelware devs didn't expect endless praise for their bullshit, unlike indie devs who do some super easy, Scratch tier "programming" in Unity, and cry when nobody wants to buy their garbage.

-• 2 weeks ago
+• 8 months ago

 Anonymous